GRV96/log710_deadlock_algorithms/README_en.md

 line in a matrix are separated by spaces.
 It is paramount that n and m be consistent with the matrices’ dimensions.
 Their indices start at 0.

+File [06-deadlocks.pdf](/06-deadlocks.pdf) contains an explaination of deadlocks, a statement of the algorithms in this repository and examples of their application.

 ## Detecting Deadlocks
 Create a runnable .jar file from class *DeadlockDetector* and name it deadlock_detector.jar.
 Run it in command line and give it the path to a data